bitfactory-software/decision_tree/README.md

 ### Porting Synchronous APIs to Asynchronous Callback APIs

-`co_go::continuation` is not limited to UI workflows.
+`ca2co::continuation` is not limited to UI workflows.
 It can be used to modernize **any** blocking API — such as networking, filesystem, or communication protocols.

 A typical migration:

-* 1️⃣ Wrap existing synchronous APIs using `co_go::continuation`
+* 1️⃣ Wrap existing synchronous APIs using `ca2co::continuation`
 * 2️⃣ Update business logic to use `co_await`
 * 3️⃣ Replace the underlying implementation with async callbacks